jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

 **Issue, duration, etc, of certificate of approval**

 ### 54 Issue of certificate of approval
-(1) If a Licensing Authority grants an application in whole or in part under section 53, the Licensing Authority must issue a certificate of approval in the prescribed form specifying—
+(1) If a Licensing Authority grants an application in whole or in part under section 53, the Licensing Authority must issue a certificate of approval in a form approved by the chief executive of the Ministry of Justice after consultation with all Licensing Authorities specifying—
   (a) the class or, if more than 1, each class of responsible employee in respect of which the Authority has granted the application; and
   (b) any other prescribed matter.
 (2) A certificate of approval must contain a photograph of the certificate holder.